PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the active SiNet Softmax-mask residual tail to `passes/sinet_softmax_mask_layout.py`.
-The former 612-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
-It proves the Softmax permutation pair, ReduceMax axis, SUB/Reshape mask, six grouped transformed constants, side/main residual composition, post aliases, and legacy fan-out before removing five adapters.
+The latest implementation unit moves the dormant SiNet double-Logistic mix- attention compatibility path to `passes/sinet_mix_attention_layout.py`.
+The former 808-line full-map fixed-point mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
+It proves the channel- and spatial-attention branches, both residual-source variants, rank-four and rank-five axis/shape changes, both Logistic gates, constant ownership, terminal Conv ownership, and every removable adapter before mutation.
+The current real SiNet ordered pipeline matches neither the old nor the new owner, and the production artifacts remain byte-identical.
-The pre-existing and indexed pipelines serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous